kjergens/DataStructuresAlgorithmsClass/PSet2.md

 * bubble sort

 Then, look up the sorting algorithm that the Java library Arrays.sort() uses and implement your own version.
-(Implement the traditional algorithm, not the dual-pivot version)
+(Implement the traditional algorithm, not the dual-pivot version developed by Yaroslavskiy, Bentley, and Bloch.)

 ## Test Cases